cristivlas/sturddle-2/README.md

 - Using https://chess-tuning-tools.readthedocs.io/en/latest/
 - or using the Lakas optimizer https://github.com/fsmosca/Lakas

-1) Install the preferred tool and cutechess-cli.
+1) Install the preferred tool and `cutechess-cli`.

 2) Edit the `config.h` file, and replace `DECLARE_VALUE` with `DECLARE_PARAM` for the parameters to be tuned.
 3) Build the python module, preferably with `NATIVE_UCI`: